 Mr. Hussey concluded: “Management is resolute on establishing a solid position in this industry, as opportunities continue to evolve.
 We intend to capitalize on the momentum we have strived to build.
 Having this funding in place to move forward considerably strengthens our position, as we propose to open a testing office in Nevada.”

-APT Systems fully entered into an investment agreement for funding of up to $5 Million dollars with Tangiers Global, LLC on April 18, 2016.
+APT Systems finalized an investment agreement for funding of up to $5 Million dollars with Tangiers Global, LLC on April 18, 2016.
 This provides the Company the right, but no obligation, to draw down on the funding commitment by selling shares of the Company’s common stock to Tangiers Global for an agreed purchase price.
 Tangiers’ obligation to purchase shares of the Company under the Securities Purchase Agreement is subject to certain conditions, including the Company obtaining an effective registration statement with the SEC to allow for the shares of the Company’s common stock to be sold.

 In a related matter, the Company is also pleased to confirm its legal firm, Szaferman Lakind Blumstein & Blader, will act as its principal advisor in the preparation and submission of the Company’s S-1 registration statement to the US Securities and Exchange Commission.